Written by: Admin

 If you think that someone around you is showing signs of alcohol poisoning, here are four steps to getting them the help they need.

-#1.
-Call 911: Do not hesitate to call emergency medical services.
+Do not hesitate to call emergency medical services.
 It’s always better to be safe than sorry, especially when someone’s life may be at stake.
 The Journal of Studies on Alcohol and Drugs states that the number one reason why young people didn’t help a peer with alcohol poisoning was because they didn’t perceive that help was needed.
 If in doubt, make the call.

-#2.
-Stay with the Unconscious Person: If you can’t bring the person back to consciousness, the worst thing you can do is to leave them unattended.
+If you can’t bring the person back to consciousness, the worst thing you can do is to leave them unattended.
 Stay with and watch the person until medical professionals arrive.
 If necessary and if you’re able, accompany the person to the hospital or check in the next day to make sure they’re okay.
 And if this isn’t the first time this happened with this person, consider talking to them about alcoholism recovery options.

-After alcohol poisoning incident, it might be worthwhile for you or your loved to seek out an addiction treatment program.
+After an alcohol poisoning incident, it might be worthwhile for you or your loved one to seek out an addiction treatment program.
 To learn more about how to start your healing journey at Impact Recovery, get in touch with a member of our team here.

 After this process, which probably includes a detox program, it’s vital to be involved in aftercare.
-A recovery aftercare program provides the stability a person need to stay on the path to healing, wholeness, and long-term well-being.
+A recovery aftercare program provides the stability a person needs to stay on the path to healing, wholeness, and long-term well-being.

-In an aftercare program, you can stay in touch with your therapists and follow a well-designed aftercare plan that has been individualized designed for you and your life.
+In an aftercare program, you can stay in touch with your therapists and follow a well-designed aftercare plan that has been individually designed for you and your life.
 By sticking with your recovery plan, you minimize your likelihood of relapse and ensure a better quality of life.

 Some of the benefits that aftercare programs offer include: